eProsima/Fast-DDS/test/performance/throughput/README.md

 The test consists on sending during a period of time as much as possible bursts of samples separated by a fix *recovery* time.
-While the test doesn't exceed the test time, the publication node will try in a loop to send a burst of nth samples and sleep for the *recovery* time.
+While the test does not exceed the test time, the publication node will try in a loop to send a burst of `n` samples and sleep for the *recovery* time.
 After the test exceeds the test time, the publication node will gather all information from the subscription nodes to show you at the end.